Eusébio: Early life

-Eusébio was born in the Mafalala neighbourhood, Lourenço Marques (now Maputo), Portuguese Mozambique on 25 January 1942.
+Eusébio was born in the Mafalala neighbourhood of Lourenço Marques (now Maputo), Portuguese Mozambique on 25 January 1942.
 His parents were Laurindo António da Silva Ferreira, a white railroad worker from Malanje, Portuguese Angola, and his wife Elisa Anissabeni, a black Mozambican woman.
-He was the fourth child of his parents, out of five children they had (Jaime, Alberto, Adelino, Eusébio and Lucília).
+He was the fourth child of his parents out of five children (Jaime, Alberto, Adelino, Eusébio and Lucília).
 Elisa Anissabeni later had another three children from a second marriage (Gilberto, Inocência and Fernando).
-Growing up in an extremely poor neighbourhood, he used to skip school classes to play barefoot football with his friends on improvised pitches and using improvised footballs.
+Growing up in an extremely poor neighbourhood, he used to skip school classes to play barefoot football with his friends (one of them was as José Manuel Alves Holbeche Bastos, whose father José Rodrigues Holbeche Bastos played professional football for Sporting Clube de Lourenço Marques) on improvised pitches and using stuffed socks as footballs.
 His father also played football in his youth and supported Lisbon's SL Benfica and its affiliate team in Portuguese Mozambique, Grupo Desportivo de Lourenço Marques.
 He died from tetanus when Eusébio was eight years old in 1950, so the widowed Elisa almost exclusively raised young Eusébio alone.
 Absorbed by football from an early age, Eusébio studied until the 4th grade (concluded through a final exam when he was already in mainland Portugal), the only among his brothers and sisters without post-primary education.
 Three of his siblings became engineers.

 Club career

 Early career

-Eusébio first started to play for a local amateur team called Os Brasileiros (The Brazilians), in honour of the great Brazil national team of the 1950s that he and his friends formed, they would play under the names of some of those superstars.
+Eusébio first started to play for a local amateur team that he and his friends formed called Os Brasileiros (The Brazilians), in honour of the great Brazil national team of the 1950s.
+They would play under the names of some of those superstars.
 The balls they used were made of socks stuffed with newspapers rolled into spheres.